-The main objective is to enhance water efficiency in Korea, by promoting innovation while minimising the need for additional infrastructures; and focuses on three related areas: i) pricing instruments under the remit of MoLIT and K-water; ii) the promotion of innovation, in particular the smart water management; and iii) water allocation regimes.
+Launched at the 2017 Korean International Water Week, the report Enhancing Water Use Efficiency in Korea: Policy Issues and Recommendations' main objective is to enhance water efficiency in Korea, by promoting innovation while minimising the need for additional infrastructures; and focuses on three related areas: i) pricing instruments under the remit of MoLIT and K-water; ii) the promotion of innovation, in particular the smart water management; and iii) water allocation regimes.
 Active participation of other ministries and stakeholders is sought.
-The OECD report Enhancing Water Use Efficiency in Korea: Policy Issues and Recommendations was launched at the 2017 Korean International water week.

 In 2016, the OECD and the Ministry of Land, Infrastructure and Transport (MoLIT) embarked on a policy dialogue aimed at advancing the water agenda under the responsibility of MoLIT, to ensure that water management contributes to a sustainable and creative economy in Korea.

 The 2017 report Water Charges in Brazil: The Way Forward examines the current system of water abstraction and pollution charges in operation in Brazil.
 It assesses the current system’s implementation challenges and provides possible solutions.
 The report explores how water charges can be both an effective means for dealing with water security issues, and a tool for enhancing economic growth and social welfare.
 Specific analysis is put forward for three case studies in the State of Rio de Janiero, the Paraiba do Sul River Basin and the Piancó-Piranhas-Açu River Basin.
 The report highlights that water charges need to operate in conjunction with an effective water regulatory regime and concludes with an Action Plan based on practical steps and recommendations for its implementation in the short, medium and long-term.